 I’m also juggling a back to practice course and hoping to find a part-time nursing job that will get me out of the house and mingling with people, doing something I love.
 I’m doing this for ME.

-There is nothing wrong with taking time for yourself!
-Actually it’s SO important!
-We all desperately NEED time to destress and do things for ourselves that bring joy, relaxation and fulfilment.
+It’s SO important to take time for yourself!
+We all desperately NEED time to de-stress and do things for ourselves that bring joy, relaxation and fulfilment.

 - have a SPA day, or mani/pedicure

 - spend an hour reading a book in peace

 - go on a shopping trip (for new clothes, make-up etc. NO kid/food items!)

 - go for a walk somewhere beautiful to think and destress (and grab a coffee!)

 Not only will we feel better, but we will be better equipped to look after our children and families